Xinxiang: Religion

-Xinjiang Roman Catholics are served by the Apostolic Prefecture of Xinxiang (Sinsiang / Sinsiangen(sis)), which was established on July 7, 1936, on missionary territory split off from the then Apostolic Vicariate of Weihuifu (卫辉府 (衛輝府)) (now Diocese of Jixian).
+Xinxiang Roman Catholics are served by the Apostolic Prefecture of Xinxiang (Sinsiang / Sinsiangen(sis)), which was established on July 7, 1936, on missionary territory split off from the then Apostolic Vicariate of Weihuifu (卫辉府 (衛輝府)) (now Diocese of Jixian).
 It is a pre-diocesan jurisdiction, which is exempt (i.e., directly subject to the Holy See and its missionary Roman Congregation for the Evangelization of Peoples), and not part of any ecclesiastical province.

 It has had the following incumbent Apostolic Prefects of Xinxiang (Roman Rite) :